pimium/pic16f54-7-segments-display/readme.md

-# PIC16F54 7-Segments Display One Wire Driver
+# One Wire Driver for the PIC16F54 7 segments display

 The Driver control the display over One Wire bus.
 The driver can set up the luminosity and shut-down the display.
 When the driver shutdown the display, the display can only be startup again from poweron or pushing the disable/enable-pin down.